Book Stores NAICS 459210

 - Consistent experiences from one store to the next, a key principle for most retailers, may backfire for book stores, according to James Daunt, who made Waterstones the largest book store chain in the UK and has brought about a turnaround at Barnes & Noble.
 Following that approach in book stores leads to an “inherently boring” experience for customers whose tastes vary based on the local community, according to Daunt.
 Uniform bookstores also leave curation, or the lack thereof, to publishers who pay for their titles to be placed on display tables.
 The Daunt model calls for turning over bookstore decisions to the managers and associates who engage daily with customers and share their love of reading.
 This approach means that experiences are tailored by the community.

 - Book stores increased prices slightly during 2024, according to the US Bureau of Labor Statistics (BLS).
-Book store industry employment increased slightly during the first month of 2025, according to the BLS.
+Book store industry employment decreased slightly during the first three months of 2025, according to the BLS.

 Industry Revenue